mashort/Spark-Discovery/PITCHME.md

 Ensure the folder structure C:\tmp\hive exists.

-Open a Windows Command Prompt (run as Admnistrator) and navigate to the folder that contains winutils.exe, then run:
+Open a Windows Command Prompt (run as Administrator) and navigate to the folder that contains winutils.exe, then run:

 ```
 winutils.exe chmod 777 C:\tmp\hive